-Line 3 - Location of the property should conform to its description on the latest assessment roll.
-Contact your assessor for assistance in furnishing this description.

-Line 4 - Each of the owners of the property must be 65 years of age or over, except that, where the owners are husband and wife, or are siblings, only one spouse or sibling need be 65 years or over.
+- 3. Location of the property should conform to its description on the latest assessment roll.
+Contact your assessor for assistance in furnishing this description. - 4.
+Each of the owners of the property must be 65 years of age or over, except that, where the owners are husband and wife, or are siblings, only one spouse or sibling need be 65 years or over.
 Age is determined as of the appropriate taxable status date.
-(Some municipalities may allow the exemption where an otherwise eligible owner becomes 65 years of age after the taxable status date but on or before December 31.
+(Some municipalities may allow the exemption where an otherwise eligible owner becomes 65 years of age after taxable status date but on or before December 31.
 Check with your assessor to determine if this option is in effect.)

-Where an exemption was in effect on property owned by a married couple, to retain eligibility, a surviving widow or widower must be 62 years of age by the applicable taxable status date.
+Where an exemption had been in effect on property owned by a married couple, to retain eligibility, a surviving widow or widower must have been 62 years of age or over when the spouse died.
 Similarly, where the exemption was granted to a married couple and the older spouse leaves the property due to divorce, legal separation or abandonment, the exemption is retained if the remaining owner is at least 62 years of age.